-This kind of a migraine is brought about by some sort of mild injury to the head.
+This kind of migraine is brought about by some sort of mild injury to the head.
 It can cause a temporary disturbance of brain function.
-It is often seen in any age from children to young adults.
+Children and young adults are common sufferers.
 The symptoms of this type of migraines are:

 - Visual disturbances (temporary blindness)

 The symptoms last from 1-10 minutes after the injury and can continue anywhere from 3-24 hours.
-Sometimes the symptoms linger and are referred to as post-traumatic attacks.
-They are commonly seen in such sporting games as volleyball, football, soccer, and wrestling.
+Sometimes the symptoms linger and they result in post-traumatic attacks.
+Some of the common victims are athletes in sporting games like volleyball, football, soccer, and wrestling.

-As noted above, this kind of a migraine happens after the initial trauma and does not go away within a reasonable amount of time.
+As noted above, this kind of migraine happens after the initial trauma and does not go away within a reasonable amount of time.
 This can cause daily, tension, or migraine headaches.
-A study was done of 29 people that had post-traumatic headaches due to a mild sporting injury.
+A study involved 29 people that had post-traumatic headaches due to a mild sporting injury.
 Their symptoms were:

 - A stiff neck